-TECHNOLOGY COMMUNITY ASSOCIATION Diversification and service have been the by-words of the Technology Community Association for many years.
-The success of the T.C.A. programs and services in 1963-64 was recognized when our President, John Davis, received a William L. Stewart, Jr., Award for "dedication and diligence in the leadership of T.C.A."
-The T.C.A. initiates and administers a wide variety of programs designed for the benefit of the students in particular and the M.I.T. community in general.
-The office in Tyler Lounge on the first floor of Walker Memorial remains open all year round, as many of our services continue during the summer.
-Connie and Dotsie, T.C.A.'s two paid secretaries, are known to just about everyone on campus and are always happy to lend a helping hand to anyone wishing to take advantage of the facilities in our office.
+TECHNOLOGY COMMUNITY ASSOCIATION

+Diversification and service have been the by-words of the Technology Community Association for many years.
+For the second straight year the success of the T.C.A.'s programs was recognized when William Roeseler, retiring President, received a Compton Award for "to others he gave, for others he labored."
+In 1964, John M. Davis received a William L. Stewart, Jr., Award for "dedication and diligence in the leadership of T.C.A."
+Each of the T.C.A.'s programs is designed to benefit each student in particular and the M.I.T. community as a whole.

+This year the T.C.A. is fortunate enough to be moving into a spacious office on the activities floor of the Student Center Building.
+The office remains open all year around, for our services sometimes continue into the summer.
+Either of the two staff secretaries, Connie Houghton or Linda Bartoccini, will be happy to lend a helping hand to anyone wishing to use the facilities in our office.